top of page

 • impact red meat processing & quality by damage from bites, i.e. bite marks on stock are evident at processing and result in downgrading of carcases.

-The NBG receives funding through the Wild Dog Action Plan to support our activities in the management of wild dogs and protection of livestock.
+The NBG receives funding through the Wild Dog Action Plan (DPIRD) to support the management of wild dogs and protection of livestock in our region.

 The National Wild Dog Action Plan (NWDAP) is supported by the federal government and outlines the principles of best practice management for wild dogs.
 The NWDAP principles underpin each state’s plan and provide important guidance to help producers formulate effective, best practice, humane management programs. â€‹â€‹â€‹â€‹